datacamp/courses-introduction-to-version-control-with-git/README.md

   but has never used Git.
   This course will show her the similarities and differences between the two.

+- [Catalina][profile-catalina] will take this course herself if she has time, as it would help her with her own research, but it is too advanced for her students.

 - [Jasmine][profile-jasmine] has never used version control, and has only just completed DataCamp's "Introduction to the Unix Shell".
   Most of the ideas in this course will be new to her.